luigiselmi/kafka-clients/README.md

     $ docker stack rm fcd-stack frameworks-stack

-### Zookeeper, Kafka and Elasticsearch clusters Configuration
+### Zookeeper, Kafka and Elasticsearch clusters configuration
 A deployment with Zookeeper, Kafka and Elasticsearch in single node is useful for development and test the application but in order to scale the aplication and set it up as a reliable one we need to